 Additionally, those who are convicted may be ordered to make restitution to the victim by returning the money or property, or making payments over time if the assets are no longer available.
 The court may also impose a period of probation until the money has been repaid.

-Arizona Embezzlement Defense Attorney
+Phoenix Embezzlement Defense Lawyer

 The Blischak Law Firm has more than 25 years of experience handling embezzlement cases and a well-earned reputation for vigorously defending our clients.
 Because the state must be able to prove that the accused intended to take the money or property there are a number of possible defenses to an embezzlement charge.